Chicago Realtor Sonia Figueroa was attacked by a pitbull in a vacant lot.

 Why so Many Realtors are Afraid

-According to NAR statistics, ~3% of Realtors self reported being victims of physical crime on the job in 2016.
+According to NAR statistics, ~3% of Realtors self reported being victims of physical crime on the job.
 While that may seem like a relatively low number, it’s important to remember that the overall average for the country hovers around 21 crimes per 1,000 people, or a little under 2 percent.

 While the raw percentages of Realtors who have self reported being victims of crime on the job isn’t that high, many Realtors still fear going to work every day.

-For example, 44% of female agents felt afraid at open houses or in vacant or model homes in 2017.
+For example, 44% of female agents felt afraid at open houses or in vacant or model homes.

-Here’s a quick breakdown of areas where Realtors felt afraid in 2017:Somewhat surprisingly, there was very little difference in levels of fear between Realtors who worked in suburban or urban areas.
+Here’s a quick breakdown of areas where Realtors felt afraid:Somewhat surprisingly, there was very little difference in levels of fear between Realtors who worked in suburban or urban areas.
 Realtors also reported feeling safer in small towns and rural areas than in urban or suburban areas.